 |

-where mead was discovered, there is evidence of it in nearly every ancient
+location where mead was discovered, there is evidence of it in nearly every

-during the Meditteranean “Age of Gold”, and the word for drunk in classical
+preferred drink during the Meditteranean “Age of Gold”, and the word for

-Greek translates to "intoxicated with honey.”
-The Vedas (Hindu
+drunk in classical Greek translates to "intoxicated with honey.”

-holy book) mentions honey as a sacred item as far back as 8000 years ago.
 The

+Vedas (Hindu holy book) mentions honey as a sacred item as far back as 8000

-Egyptians used honey as a medicinal unguent, including it in their burial
+years ago.
+The Egyptians used honey as a medicinal unguent, including it in

 |